The Ant Bully (film): Plot

-Ten-year-old Lucas “Peanut” Nickle is left with his older sister and alien-obsessed grandmother when his parents go on vacation to Puerto Vallarta.
-Neglected by his family and tormented by a local bully named Steve, Lucas frequently vents his frustration by attacking an anthill in his front yard, leading to its ants deeming him “The Destroyer”.
-Zoc, an eccentric sorcerer ant, wants to fight back, while Hova, a nurse ant who is fascinated by humans, wishes to communicate with Lucas.
-The leaders of the colony decide to shrink Lucas down to ant size using a potion of Zoc's creation.
+Ten-year-old Lucas Nickle is left with his older sister Tiffany and alien-obsessed grandmother when his parents go on vacation to Puerto Vallarta.
+Neglected by his family and tormented by a local bully named Steve, Lucas takes his anger out on an anthill in his front yard.
+Zoc, an eccentric Wizard ant, wants to fight back, while Hova, a nurse ant who is fascinated by humans, wishes to communicate with Lucas.
+The leaders of the colony decide to shrink Lucas down to ant size using a potion Zoc created.

-The local exterminator, Stan Beals, manipulates Lucas into signing a contract for his services, claiming that Lucas's father authorized the extermination but forgot to sign the paperwork himself.
+The local exterminator, Stan Beals, manipulates Lucas into signing a contract for his services, lying that Lucas' father ordered the services but forgot to sign the paperwork.
 That night, Zoc administers the shrinking potion into Lucas' ear while he sleeps.
 Now miniaturized, Lucas is carried to the anthill and put on trial; the Queen sentences him to hard labor.
 Hova volunteers to train Lucas, aided by her friends Kreela and Fugax.
 When the ants are attacked by wasps, Lucas uses a discarded firecracker to repel them, earning the respect of all but Zoc.

-Lucas is shown a painting of the “Cloud-Breather”, an ominous figure who heralds death.
-Recognizing the Cloud-Breather as Beals, Lucas convinces Hova, Fugax, and Kreela to visit his house; there, he attempts to phone Beals and terminate the contract, but unknowingly calls a pizza restaurant instead.
+Lucas is shown a painting of a "Cloud-Breather", an ominous figure who heralds death.
+Recognizing the Cloud-Breather as Beals, Lucas convinces Hova, Fugax, and Kreela to visit his house.
+There, he attempts to phone Beals and terminate the contract, but unknowingly calls a pizzeria instead.
 Upon their return, Zoc intimidates Lucas into running away.
-They end up both getting swallowed by a frog, and after freeing themselves finally begin to bond.
+They end up both getting swallowed by a frog, and finally begin to bond after freeing themselves.

 The following day, Beals arrives to exterminate the colony, and Lucas and Zoc enlist the wasps' aid.
-During the battle, Lucas saves the lives of Hova and an injured wasp.
-As Beals prepares to douse the anthill with pesticide, a beetle and a glowworm bite him in the testicles, causing him to double over in pain.
-Seizing the opportunity, Lucas, Zoc, and Hova inject Beals with the shrinking potion, severely disfiguring him.
-He flees on a tricycle while chased away by the wasps.
+During the final battle, Lucas saves the lives of Hova and an injured wasp.
+As Beals prepares to douse the anthill with pesticide, a beetle bites him in the testicles, causing him to double over in pain.
+Seizing the opportunity, Lucas, Zoc, and Hova inject Beals with the shrinking potion, severely disfiguring him into a dwarf.
+Beals flees on a tricycle while being chased away by the wasps.

 The Queen declares Lucas an honorary ant for his heroism, naming him "Rokai", and Zoc returns Lucas to his normal size.
-Lucas drives Steve away by rallying his cronies against him.
-Before leaving with them, Lucas gives the colony jelly beans.
+Lucas scares Steve away by turning his friends against him and showers the colony with jellybeans.